Last Updated on August 9, 2023

 Seeds don’t need light in order to sprout.
 Steady warm temperature is more important for sprouting, such as that provided via a seedling heat mat.
 So, you technically don’t need to turn your grow lights on until after they emerge from the soil.
 However, you’ll want to provide light as soon as possible after germination.
 Freshly sprouted seedlings have the tendency to get leggy, fast!
 To play it safe, you could turn on the light a few days after you plant seeds, even if they haven’t popped up yet.

 Once sprouted, most vegetable seedlings and other garden plants require at least 12 hours of good light per day, along with 8 hours of darkness.
-However, they’ll grow the best with around 16 to 18 hours of light.
+However, seedlings will grow the best when provided 14 to 16 hours of light.
 Houseplants are happy with less, where 6 to 12 of light is sufficient (depending on the type of plant).

 To help keep our light schedule on target, we’ve found it incredibly convenient and useful to add a timer to our grow light set-up!
 The timer is set to turn the lights on around 6 am and off at 9 pm.
 You can find a full list of all our favorite seed-starting supplies here.

 Most grow lights come with built-in reflectors around the bulb fixture, helping to amplify and cast the light downwards.
 You can also create additional reflectors in your grow space!
 For example, one of my good friends starts her garden seeds using grow lights in a spare closet.
 Lining the back and side wall around the seedling trays with tin foil creates a reflective surface that bounces additional light back to the plants.
 The inside of specialized grow tents are usually lined with a reflective material for the same reason.

 Can grow lights hurt my eyes?